KritikaTak/Project3-Customer-Segmentation/README.md

 # Project 3: Customer Segmentation
+### Objective:
-Objective: Build the project to segment the customers based on their RFM scoring, using RFM model (technique)Divide the customers in 3 segments namely:
+Build the project to segment the customers based on their RFM scoring, using RFM model (technique).Divide the customers in 3 segments namely:

 Champions